 A carp rig merely is what’s attached to the end of your fishing line and allows for the bait presentation that you have already pre-determined based on fishing location and overall carp fishing goals for the day.

 Let’s move into different rig setups you can use for carp fishing.
-Again, I’m not an expert on carp rigs and tons of other valuable information is available basically anywhere you choose to look.
-I’m only going to describe the ones I’m familiar with, used before, or had success with.
+I’ll describe the ones I’m familiar with, had used before, or had success with.

 The Basic Hair Rig